joshiraj47/gojira/README.md

 </h3>

 <h2>Features</h2>
-- Developed a user friendly and easy to use UI in modern React framework using functional components with Create React App (CRA).
+- Developed a user friendly and easy to use UI in modern React framework using functional components with Create React App (CRA).<br>
-- Uses react local state management tools like redux.
+- Uses react local state management tools like redux.<br>
-- Users can create projects easily and manage them thorughout their SDLC lifecycle.
+- Users can create projects easily and manage them thorughout their SDLC lifecycle.<br>
 - Users can also create issues under a project and manage them using Kanban board.